-Please find a selection of our most critical public policies in alphabetical order.
+Please find a selection of our most critical public policies and standards in alphabetical order.

 adidas believes all employees have the right to work in a safe, fair, and respectful environment that promotes equal opportunities and prohibits harassment and discrimination.
 Only by maintaining a positive, inclusive workplace can we all benefit from the full potential of our fellow employees’ capabilities, creativity, and talent.
 Towards that goal, we established the Anti-Harassment and Anti-Discrimination Policy.
 This Policy details how adidas prevents, detects, and responds to all forms of discrimination and harassment and applies to all employees worldwide.

 This code of conduct expresses our company values alongside other information, guidance and additional resources in order to allow understand how ethical and compliant decision-making is essential at adidas.
 It is applicable for all employees, managers, officers and Executive Board members of the company and its affiliates who are obligated to live up to the high expectations that we set ourselves in the code of conduct.
 They must also certify their compliance with our code and disclose any potential conflicts of interest or any other possible exception to compliance with the code.

 The Workplace Standards are contractually binding requirements applicable for our suppliers’ factories, covering health and safety, labor rights and environmental protection.
 The Standards draw from international law and the International Labour Organization (ILO) conventions, and follow the model code of conduct of the World Federation of Sporting Goods Industry (WFSGI).
 We revised the Workplace Standards in 2001, 2006 and 2016 in consultation with labor rights groups.
 To explain how we expect our suppliers to live up to our Standards, we have produced a number of supporting guidelines that detail our expectations for fair, healthy, safe workplace conditions and environmentally sound factory operatio